 The ‘wow’ item

-A pair of headphones, bottle of wine or Spotify subscription all make great gifts that are bound to put a smile on your new employee’s face – and be items that they will make use of.
+A pair of headphones, a bottle of wine, or a Spotify subscription all make great gifts that are bound to put a smile on your new employee’s face – and be items that they will make use of.